(photo courtesy google.com)

 Tuesday, 5th District Judge Eric Ludlow issued an arrest warrant for former NASCAR driver Timothy Tyler Andrew Walker after Walker failed to mail in his plea agreement, or appear in court in lieu of the agreement.
 Walker was originally arrested after leading police on a high speed chase in January 2013.

-Defense attorney Trevor Terry told Ludlow that Walker had mailed in his plea agreement but accidentally mailed in the wrong agreement.
+Defense attorney Trevor Terry told Ludlow that Walker was issued a warrant for felony charges and he had mailed in his plea agreement but accidentally mailed in the wrong agreement.
 Terry said he was expecting the correct plea agreement to arrive Tuesday afternoon, but Ludlow’s patience was short.

 This is the 13th time a resolution to this case has been stalled, and Walker has failed to mail in his plea multiple times.
 This led to a quick decision by Ludlow to issue a warrant for Walker’s arrest.